 Your alternative energy system installation will be required to meet all applicable National Electric Safety Codes and National Electric Codes.
 One of the requirements is that protection is present that will automatically disconnect your system from the utility in the event of a power failure on the utility side of the meter.
 There also must be a manual disconnect switch installed near the electric meter that will allow our line personnel to disconnect your system from our

 distribution system.
 That switch must be labeled to identify its function.
 Your alternative energy system dealer should be able to assist you in meeting these requirements as part of the installation package.

-An application for interconnection must be submitted to the REMC for approval prior to installation of any equipment.
+An application for interconnection must be submitted to the REMC for approval prior to the installation of any equipment.
 You will also need to enter into an indemnity agreement with the REMC in which you agree to hold the REMC harmless for any liabilities that may arise as the result of your interconnection.
-A certificate of insurance is required from your insurer, showing that you have a policy to cover you under such liabilities and naming Kankakee Valley REMC as an additional interested party or certification holder, prior to interconnection of your system.
+A certificate of insurance is required from your insurer, showing that you have the policy to cover you under such liabilities and naming Kankakee Valley REMC as an additional interested party or certification holder, prior to the interconnection of your system.